By Jacqui Barrett-Poindexter

 Over the years, hiring managers have born witness to every hiring, interviewing, résumé, cover letter and negotiation mistake there is.

 You know what these blunders are.
 We've told you several times.
-Yet you (and hundreds of other job seekers)...
+Yet you (and hundreds of other job seekers) continue...
 Read More »

 Rachel Farrell, Special to CareerBuilder